ATHISH-RAJ-MOHAN/AI-Patient-Case-Collaboration-System/README.md

   JWT_SECRET=<your_jwt_secret>
   ```
 - Replace `<user>`, `<password>`, `<host>`, and `<db_name>` with your actual MySQL details, and set a secure value for `JWT_SECRET`.
+- Please refer you sql database tables for any case id's or user id's.